 I’m trying to use puppet to setup standard dev and (eventually) production environments.
 As Ubuntu 10.4 is the current LTS release (at least until 12.4), I need to get puppet running on 10.4.
 The problem is that although the latest stable release for puppet is 2.7.6, puppet in the ubuntu repo is version 0.25.4.
 Here’s how to firstly set it up, and then upgrade it to the latest version.

 First install packages required by Puppet via aptitude

-sudo apt-get update sudo apt-get install irb libopenssl-ruby libreadline-ruby rdoc ri ruby ruby-dev
+sudo apt-get install irb libopenssl-ruby libreadline-ruby rdoc ri ruby ruby-dev

 And then install puppet and puppet master, also through aptitude

 You can skip install puppet if your working on the master machine, or skip puppetmaster if your working on a client.
 I’ll be installing the client and the master on the same machine.

 You can then follow the following steps from the documentation to get the default setup going.
 Run all commands as root:

 We also need to tell the client which server it should use as it’s master.
 Add the following line to

 Puppet uses the host name

 puppet as the default master.
 You can change this by setting the server config value in